What is Criminal Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-Criminal Law deals with offenses committed against society or the state.
-An individual pursuing this law specialisation interviews clients interrogates witnesses, conducts trials, correlates proof/ findings, prepares a case for defending his/ her client, and also examines as well as cross-examines witnesses in court.
+Criminal Law deals with all kinds of offenses.
+These offenses are committed against society or the state.
+A criminal lawyer interviews clients, interrogates witnesses, conducts trials, correlates proof/ findings, prepares a case for defending his/ her client, and also examines as well as cross-examines witnesses in court.

 Criminal Law is a very popular law specialization and it is known to be one of the oldest branches of law.
 Criminal Law includes the rules, statutes, and regulations that define conduct that is prohibited by the law because it threatens as well as harms public safety and welfare.
 Criminal Law also lays down a punishment that can be imposed on an individual or group of people for breaking any law.